 How it works

-After your store is live on Shopping Actions, Google will, for up to 30 days, limit the number of orders you can receive to 5 orders per day.
+Once your store is live on Shopping Actions, Google will initially limit the number of orders you can receive to 5 orders per day.

 During this initial phase, Google will monitor your operational performance to make sure it follows all applicable policies and that it creates an excellent customer experience.
-If you have sufficient order volume (20 orders within the first 30 days) Google will evaluate the following:
+If you have sufficient order volume (20 fulfilled items within a 30 day period) Google will evaluate the following:

 - Item defect rate (IDR): Your IDR must be lower than 8%